harshtiger/it-crowd-ecommerce/README.md

 SECRET_KEY=  // provide a secret word
 NODE_ENV= // if production, a specific congif will be run.
 Leave blank for local running

+then, navigate to CLIENT directory

+npm i   // to install dependencies

+npm start to run the project's frontend

 DESCPRIPTION: